Make sure you fill out the form below to receive a list of simplified medical vocabulary you can use on the OET!

-In this OET Writing Tips article, we will share how you can get high score on this sub-test.
-The OET writing sub-test is unlike any other writing test.
 In the IELTS and the PTE you have to write an ‘essay’.
 You are given a prompt and you write according to your thoughts.
 In the OET, you do not write according to your thoughts.
 In fact, there is very little room for creativity at all.

 In the OET writing you have case notes and a task.
 You need to select from the case notes according to the task, create a logical structure for your letter and then make sure that the letter is written in your own words.